Houston X Design Week

 - AIA Houston’s online registration portal can limit the attendance to your preferred limit.

-- AIA Houston can provide a RSVP or registration list in advance of the event.
+- AIA Houston can provide an RSVP or registration list in advance of the event.

 - AIA Interior Architecture Committee member(s) will be assigned and help with planning, logistics, and hosting.
 They will be in attendance for “welcome” and discussion about “what is interior architecture”.